MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusTopicAuthorizationRule.md

 # Get-AzureRmServiceBusTopicAuthorizationRule

 ## SYNOPSIS
-Gets the description of the specified authorization rule description for the given topic.
+Returns the description of the specified authorization rule description for the given topic.

 ## SYNTAX